Finitely Correlated States Driven by Topological Dynamics: Introduction

 Recent work by Movassagh and Schenker introduced the \emph{ergodic matrix product state} \cite{MovassaghSchenker_PRX, MovassaghSchenker} which is \emph{not} translation invariant.
-By contrast to questions of typicality for translation-invariant states, Movassagh and Schenker aimed to study a system with intrinsic disorder, resulting in a thermodynamic limit which does not have translation symmetry.
+By contrast to questions of typicality for translation-invariant states, Movassagh and Schenker aimed to study a homogeneous system with extensive disorder, resulting in a thermodynamic limit which does not have translation symmetry.
 A generalization of \cite{MovassaghSchenker} to the case when the on-site algebra is a kind of infinite-dimensional operator algebra was completed by Nelson and Roon in \cite{NelsonRoon}.
 One of the key properties that both sets of work centered on is the notion of \emph{translation covariance} with respect to an ergodic map.
 More specifically, if $(\Omega, \P)$ denotes a probability space equipped with a measure-preserving ergodic map $\vartheta:\Omega \to \Omega$, and $\omega \mapsto \psi_\omega^{[-N, N]}$ is a disordered state on the interval $[-N, N] \cap \Z$ which is generated by an ergodic MPS representation, then in the thermodynamic limit $N\to \infty$ we are interested in studying states which satisfy translation covariance:

 In words, equation~(\ref{eqn:translation_covariance}) says that translation of an observable leads to a corresponding shift in the disorder with \emph{statistically} identical expectation values, but not necessarily \emph{trajectory-wise} identical values.
 Indeed the construction of the relevant thermodynamic limiting state in both \cite{MovassaghSchenker, NelsonRoon} shows~(\ref{eqn:translation_covariance}) is an emergent property from the local, ergodic MPS data.
 This sets ergodic MPS apart from the states studied in \cite{JauslinLemm, LancienPerezGarcia}, since there, disorder is introduced when picking the MPS representation, but the same representation is repeated throughout the lattice.
 Translation co-variance leads to a distinct type of global symmetry for disordered states.
+A quick note on the terminology: in the works \cite{EkbladMorenoNadalesRoonSchenker, RoonSchenker_BGA} the authors use the term `ergodic,' to align more closely with the Schr\"odnger operators literature, however in this work our results in Theorem~\ref{thmx:Fundamental} and~\ref{thmx:w*dense} rely only on covariance with respect to a homeomorphism, so the latter term is more accurate.